Author Archives: Matt Volodzko

 • Excavation: As the name suggests, skid steer excavators are suitable for excavation tasks, digging and trenching.
 Depending on the attachment you select, you can accomplish digs as small as a narrow porthole to a new foundation site.

-• Grading and backfilling: Skid steers also enable backfilling and grading applications.
+• Grading and backfilling: Skid steers also enable grading and backfilling.
 Rake attachments and grading bars are excellent for leveling, while buckets aid with filling operations.

-• Snow and debris removal: You can use a skid steer to remove snow and debris to prepare a worksite or complete cleanup operations when a project is done.
+• Snow and debris removal: You can use a skid steer to clear snow and debris, preparing a worksite or completing cleanup after a project is complete.
 Heavy-duty attachments like snow blades and snowblowers can move large quantities of snow, while brush attachments are suitable for removing loose debris.

 3. Wheeled Excavators

 Wheeled excavators run on wheels rather than tracks.
 This enables faster movements and easier maneuvering on flat-surface worksites.
-Wheeled excavators offer comparable power capabilities to crawlers, but the wheels offer less stability on uneven ground.
+Wheeled excavators offer comparable power to crawlers, but their wheels provide less stability on uneven ground.
 However, you can add outriggers to enhance stability when transitioning from a flat surface to an uneven one if necessary.

 Common wheeled excavator uses include: